microsoft/tensorflow-directml/BUILD.md

 The use of the redistributable DirectML library is governed by a separate license that is found as part of the package (found in `tensorflow_core/python/DirectML_LICENSE.txt` when extracted).

-# Build Environment
+# Recommended Build Environment

 We've tested the following build environments, and we recommend using a Python environment manager like [Miniconda](https://docs.conda.io/en/latest/miniconda.html) to sandbox your builds.
+It may be possible to build in other environments that we have not tested.

 - **Windows**
   - Visual Studio 2017 (15.x)
   - Windows 10 SDK 10.0.17763.0 or newer
   - MSYS2 20190524 or newer with the *git*, *unzip*, and *patch* packages installed
-  - Bazel 0.24.1
+  - Bazel 0.26.1
-  - Python 3.5, 3.6, or 3.7 environment with the following packages installed:
+  - Python 3.6, or 3.7 environment with the following packages installed:
     - six
     - numpy
     - wheel